Parks, Recreation and Culture Master Plan

 Share Parks, Recreation and Culture Master Plan on Facebook Share Parks, Recreation and Culture Master Plan on Twitter Share Parks, Recreation and Culture Master Plan on Linkedin Email Parks, Recreation and Culture Master Plan link

-The City of Campbell River is updating its Parks, Recreation and Culture Master Plan.
+The City of Campbell River is in the process of developing a new Parks, Recreation and Culture Master Plan.
+Thank you to everyone that has provided feedback thus far throughout the process.

 To learn more about parks, recreation and culture at the City of Campbell River, visit www.campbellriver.ca/recreation.

-The City of Campbell River is updating its Parks, Recreation and Culture Master Plan.
+The City of Campbell River is in the process of developing a new Parks, Recreation and Culture Master Plan.
+Thank you to everyone that has provided feedback thus far throughout the process.

 To learn more about parks, recreation and culture at the City of Campbell River, visit www.campbellriver.ca/recreation.